Paddyk45/serverseeker-rs/README.md

 # serverseeker-rs
-A wrapper for DAMcrafts ServerSeeker API, written in rust
+A Rust wrapper for DAMcrafts ServerSeeker API

 This project is currently work-in-progress!
 Also, I'm not the best Rust coder, so the code is bad :/